 \section{The special case of $d=2$}

-The dimension $d=2$ is far too particular with respect to conformal invariance and cannot be examined on the same footing as the others.
-This section describes the (lack of) content of eq.~\eqref{EqPrinc} for $d=2$.
+Dimension two is far too peculiar with respect to conformal invariance and cannot be examined on the same footing as the others.
+This section describes the lack of content of Eq.~\eqref{EqPrinc} for $d=2$.

-One could consider eq.~\eqref{EqPrinc} and wonder what happens for $d=2$.
-First, the conformal invariance under restricted Weyl transformations remains, the same applies to the invariance w.r.t.
-SO(2,2).
-However, following the same steps has in the main text, one would find that the equation admits solutions determined up to a vector (as then $(1+a_2)\rvert_{d=2} = 0$).
-Similarly, one could get the impression that the set:
+One could consider Eq.~\eqref{EqPrinc} and wonder what happens for $d=2$.
+First, the restricted conformal invariance remains.
+However, following the same steps as in the main part of the article, one would find that the equation admits solutions determined up to a vector (as then $(1+a_2)\rvert_{d=2} = 0$).
+Similarly, one could get the impression that the set